offish/tf2-arbitrage/README.md

 - Quicksell.store
 - Sfuminator.tf

-Scrap.TF is not supported, due to their ToS.
+Scrap.TF will not be supported, due to their ToS.

 ## Installation
 - Clone the repo and install the packages `pip install -r requirements.txt`